Stroumpfgrognon/vivado-blank-project/README.md

-# KTH-CERN Vivado project suite
+# Vivado blank project

-A blank project for any Vivado project (hopefully) with :
+A blank project for any Vivado VHDL project (hopefully) with :

 - A clean file structure
 - A slew of modular scripts to limit the need for TCL coding knowledge.